-With effect from 7 September 2018, on the first and third Fridays of each sittings, there will be a miscellaneous list which will include pleas of guilty and a limited number of directions hearings.
+On the first and third Fridays of each sittings, there will be a miscellaneous list which will include pleas of guilty and a limited number of directions hearings.
 Directions hearings may also be listed at other times, at the discretion of the presiding judge.